18 Cool and Unique Places To Go In Columbus, Ohio (2024)

 Visiting Columbus: More Unique Places and Hotel Tips

 Looking for other interesting places in Columbus?
-Check out my article about touring the city on a Segway, which includes photos of the Ohio state capitol building (it’s one of the few in the U.S. that doesn’t have the usual dome shape), the giant entrance arch from Union Station, and Goodale Park, a fun spot in the Short North.
+Check out the giant entrance arch from Union Station, the Columbus Museum of Art, COSI (the Center of Science and Industry), and Goodale Park, a fun spot in the Short North.

 As for Columbus lodging, there are lots of options.
 I always recommend using booking.com, because they do the best job of aggregating all the hotels and B&Bs around the city.
 Click here to search for Columbus lodging for the dates of your travel.